MicrosoftDocs/win32/desktop-src/IndexSrv/using-visual-j---with-indexing-service-apis.md

-To use the [ActiveX Data Objects (ADO) API](programming-apis.md#-idxs-activex-data-objects-api) with Visual J++, you need to import the appropriate Windows Foundation Classes (WFC) for Java packages.
+To use the [ActiveX Data Objects (ADO) API](https://www.bing.com/search?q=ActiveX Data Objects (ADO) API) with Visual J++, you need to import the appropriate Windows Foundation Classes (WFC) for Java packages.
 The WFC packages provide the following.

 -   Base classes that encapsulate Windows application operations
 -   Base classes for the core component model.